Al-Bab: History

 During the Roman Empire, Al-Bab was a civitas of the Roman Province of Syria, known as Batnai.
 The ruins of that settlement lie on the banks of the wadi 1 km north of the modern town.
 Roman Batnai should not be confused with the Roman town Batnae about 70 km northeast.

 Al-Bab was conquered by the Arab army of the Rashidun Caliphate under caliph Umar ibn al-Khattab in the 7th century.
 It received its name, meaning "the Gate", during Islamic rule as it served as "the gate" between Aleppo and the adjacent town of Buza'ah.
-The tomb and shrine of Aqil ibn Abi Talib (the brother of Ali) was located in al-Bāb.

 Until its rule by the Ayyubids in the 13th century, the town was populated mostly by Shias of the Ismaili sect.

 According to Yaqut al-Hamawi in 1226, it was a small town in the district of Aleppo.
 In the town were markets filled with cotton products called kirbas which were exported to Damascus and Egypt.
 The fourteenth-century historian Abu'l-Fida writes that al-Bab was a small town with a market, a bath, pleasant gardens, and a mosque (the Great Mosque of al-Bab).

-The fortunes of Al-Bab were shared with that of Aleppo when that city was conquered by the Ottoman Turks in 1516, and was administered as part of the Eyalet of Aleppo until 1866 and the Vilayet of Aleppo until January 1919, when the district was occupied by French troops and attached to the State of Aleppo within the French mandate of Syria.
+The fortunes of Al-Bab were shared with that of Aleppo when that city was conquered by the Ottoman Empire in 1516, and was administered as part of the Eyalet of Aleppo until 1866 and the Vilayet of Aleppo until January 1919, when the district was occupied by French troops and attached to the State of Aleppo within the French mandate of Syria.